cs-4241-2023/a1-gettingstarted/README.md

    - Color C: I have used this color as the box-shadow for all of the containers mentioned above on the site.
    - Color D: I have used this color as the text color on all of the text on the website
    - Color E: I have used this color as a highlight text color to separate out information like the Class of 2024 text from the title, course numbers from course names, and technology from experience.

-*Technical*
-1. (max 5 points) Style your page using CSS.
-Each style rule you apply will get you 1 extra point for a maximum of 5 points.
-Be sure to describe your style rules in your README.